zyjGraphein/Obsidian-EagleBridge/README.md

 2. **Set Eagle Library Location**: Select the library in the top left corner of the Eagle software and copy its path, for example: `D:\onedrive\eagle\Library`.

-You can start using the plugin once these configurations are complete.
+You need to restart Obsidian after completing these configurations, and then you can start using the plugin.

 ## Showcase